 You must be wondering ‘how to start coding?
 Or the best way to learn coding?’
 But, before starting this, you need to choose the kind of coding you want.
 This will decide which language would you choose to learn and most importantly how would you learn it!

 Coding or computer programming, both are the same, ‘A process performed by programmers to guide the computer how to perform a task.’
 This involves forming computer programs by the use of programming languages.
 Learning to program is somewhat tricky but fun at the same time.
 It will open opportunities for kids in the future.

 The following reasons describe why you need to know how to learn to code

 - It’s fun!
 It’s cool to have the skills to build your website just from a scratch, and to create mobile games.
 Learning how to code, will let you do all this in a fun and engaging way.

 - You will have valued skills!
-Computer coding will provide you with enough abilities and experience to get you in a career as programmer or coder.
+Computer coding will provide you with enough abilities and experience to get you into a career as a programmer or coder.

 - Job security!
 Having a career will give you a momentous amount of job security.
 In the modern world, programmers are in demand, thus increasing job opportunities.

 Well, these are plenty of reasons why you should learn coding.

 The best way to learn programming is explained in easy words below.
 Focus, and help your kid find ‘How to learn coding?’ keep in mind that don’t let the kid get confused or worried.
 In order to make it easy for him, we’ll make it easy for you!

 Coding means giving a command to the computer, right?
 Then there must be a way to communicate with it!

 The main job of coding language is to give commands to the computer.
 The only twist is that the language takes various functions and forms.
 For instance, when speaking with people from numerous parts of the world, different languages for coding are required to adequately communicate with several machines.